Frequently Asked Questions

 22. It’s raining.
 Are you practicing or holding a meet?

 Possibly.
-PLEASE signed up for RainedOut text alerts by texting the word TURBOJAV to 84483 - you will receive only MYTF texts.
-You can also watch your email (the one you submitted at registration) and/or the front page of this website, but they will be slower and less reliable ways to get the information.
+PLEASE watch your emails if you are in doubt.
 We cancel meets only rarely – in case of thunder or a real deluge or other very nasty weather.
 Practices are more subject to cancellation because we do use the field inside the tracks, and they are often closed by rainy weather, or mud from prior days' rains.
 BUT, we WILL cancel the remainder of a Meet or practice that is already underway if the weather becomes untenable, so again, PLEASE plan for an adult to stay with your child who can take them home or at least give them shelter until you arrive!

 Please note: If it has been raining prior to a practice but practice is still being held, be sure your child wears old clothes to practice - it WILL be muddy!